 - The condom slips out of the vagina

-- The penis slips between the vagina and the outside of the condom
+- The penis slips between the vagina and the outer surface of the condom

 - The outer ring of the condom gets pushed into the vagina during sex